UK New Immigration Rules 2025: A Complete Guide for Indian Students

 UK Immigration Rules

-From the launch of the eVisa, modification of the dependent visa application, and upgrade in the existing visa fees, the UK immigration rules and policies have seen major changes this year.
-This comprehensive guide on the new UK Immigration Rules, based on official information from the UK government (GOV.UK) and the Home Office, will break down everything you need to know.
+From launch of the eVisa, modification of dependent visa application, and upgrade in the existing visa fees, the UK immigration rules and policies have seen major changes this year.
+This comprehensive guide on the new UK Immigration Rules, based on official information from UK government.

 Check: Guide to study in the UK